open-feature/openfeature.dev/blog/2025-03-18-devcycle-march-hackathon.md

 ### OpenFeature Remote Evaluation Protocol with Cloudflare Workers

-At DevCycle we were an early supporter of the [OpenFeature Remote Evaluation Protocol (OFREP)](https://openfeature.dev/specification/appendix-c), and long time [Cloudflare Workers](https://developers.cloudflare.com/workers/) user, we were curious if we could use the OFREP API as a bridge interface to better support Feature Flags in these edge environments.
+At DevCycle, we were an early supporters of the [OpenFeature Remote Evaluation Protocol (OFREP)](https://openfeature.dev/specification/appendix-c), and long-time users of [Cloudflare Workers](https://developers.cloudflare.com/workers/).
+Naturally, we were curious if we could use the OFREP API as a bridge interface to better support Feature Flags in these edge environments.
-As one of our hackathon projects, Elliot from our team built a DevCycle OFREP Worker that we could publish for customers to run in their own environment and use a [service binding](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) to bind this worker to any of their own internal workers.
+As one of our hackathon projects, Elliot from our team built a [DevCycle OFREP Worker](https://github.com/DevCycleHQ-Sandbox/OFREP-bucketing-worker), which we could publish for customers to run in their own environment.
+This worker can use a [service binding](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) to bind this worker to any of their own internal workers.

 This implementation provides a Cloudflare Worker template that synchronizes and caches DevCycle flags configuration within your Cloudflare environment.
 The worker fetches the flag configuration from the DevCycle's CDN once, which is served by Cloudflare's CDN / R2, and then processes the project configuration locally to evaluate flags for individual users.